-Here’s why we’re celebrating World Down Syndrome Day 2020 on 21 March, and what you can do to support this important community initiative!
+Here’s why we’re celebrating World Down Syndrome Day, and what you can do to support this important community initiative!

 Sassy Mama is proud to support this wonderful community initiative, and would like to welcome mama Niamh Daniels to reflect on the journey her family has taken with their 8-year-old daughter Essie, who was born with Down Syndrome here in Singapore (we first met Niamh when she wrote and told us about her helper Vicky’s close relationship with Essie).
 Niamh also provides tips and a list of handy resources for parents in Singapore whose children have DS.
 As you’ll see from her beautiful essay, Essie is the embodiment of what it means to make meaningful contributions to her community – and we look forward to seeing what this spirited little girl will accomplish in the years to come!

 To mark World Down Syndrome Day I wanted to reflect on the irrational fear that was sparked in our family by the very mention of the condition.
 I say irrational because, as my husband and I now realize, it was a fear that was without any rooting in actual fact or knowledge.